silversub/terraform/manage_resources.md

    Plan: 1 to add, 0 to change, 0 to destroy.
    ------------------------------------------------------------------------
-   **Note** You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.
+   **Note** You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions be performed if "terraform apply" is subsequently run.
    ```
    {: screen}